mihayounas/weshare-milestone5-code-institute/README.md

 * Pictures were taken from Pexels(https://www.pexels.com/)

  # Acknowledgements <a name="acknoledge"></a>
-The site was completed as a Portfolio 4 Project  Full Stack Software Developer at the [Code Institute](https://codeinstitute.net/).
-As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) and Code Institute Tutor Support for their help and support.
+The site was completed as a Portfolio 5 Project  Full Stack Software Developer React Advanced FrontEnd at the [Code Institute](https://codeinstitute.net/).
+As such I would like to thank my mentor Jubril Akolade and Code Institute Tutor Support for their help and support.

-Mihaela Younas 2022.
+Mihaela Younas 2023.

 <a href="#objective" dir='auto'>Back to Top </a>